 When it comes to sleep training for your child, I KNOW the number one issue your family is going to struggle with for sleep training.
-As a pediatric sleep consultant, I have worked with families all over the world and they all struggle with this number one sleep issue: early morning waking.
+As a pediatric sleep consultant, I have worked with families all over the world and they all struggle with this number one sleep issue: babies waking up too early.

 Every family struggles with early morning wakings, and sometimes this issue can be your child’s ONLY sleep issue.
 You could have a baby who takes great naps.
 You could have a toddler who falls asleep easily at bedtime, sleeps blissfully all night long, and then thinks 4:00 AM is a great time to get up for the day!
 Let’s address that…

 When we share about early morning wakings, I often get pushback from mom or dad like this: “I don’t want to be greedy.
 If my child only needs 10 hours of sleep, do I really need an extra hour?”

 My answer is YES, your child needs that sleep!
 When I work with children between ages zero and five years old, we are looking for 11 to 12 hours all night long (*not for newborns—they still need night feedings).

 Your baby needs a full blissful night of sleep to grow and be healthy and strong.
 You are not greedy for wanting one more hour of sleep in the morning!
 Nobody needs to start the day at 5:00 AM unless you have to.

 Early morning wakes for toddlers is probably the biggest issue when it comes to sleep.
 Unlike babies, there are many checkpoints that we need to be aware of.
 Recently, I worked with a family who was 7 days into the Preschool Sleep E-Coaching Program.
 Things were going so much better!
 After 7 nights, the child was falling asleep in under 15 minutes.
 However, the night wakings were becoming more frequent, and the nightly totals were falling from 10 hours to 9 hours overnight.